michael-basil/michael-basil.github.io/index.md

 ## untracked

 * Katie: What happened to us?
-* Michael: If we resist the temptation to approach the question with Confirmation Bias will the answer become clear looking through the eyes of the other?
+* Michael: I guess we should have listened to the "priest" who married us!

 ## teachering